harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-executions/create-a-kubernetes-rolling-deployment.md

 Stages using Harness Canary and Blue/Green steps only support [Kubernetes Deployment workloads](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

-The Rolling Deployment step supports all workloads except Jobs.
+The Rolling Deployment step supports all workloads.

+In Harness, a workload is a Deployment, StatefulSet, or DaemonSet object deployed and managed to steady state.

+If you deploy Kubernetes Jobs using the Rolling Deployment step, it does not manage the Job to steady state.
+Typically, Job are deployed with the Apply step.

 The [Apply Step](deploy-manifests-using-apply-step.md) can deploy any workloads or objects in any strategy including Rolling Deployment.

-In Harness, a workload is a Deployment, StatefulSet, or DaemonSet object deployed and managed to steady state.

 ### Rolling vs Apply